-The approach of Spring and Summer always has a way of reminding us that it’s time to play close attention to what we plant in our gardens.
+The approach of Spring and Summer has a way of reminding us that it’s time to play close attention to what we plant in our gardens.

-With busy schedules and tight budgets, it makes sense to choose perennials that are low-maintenance and won’t burn or wither away in full sun.
+With busy schedules and tight budgets, it makes sense to grow low-maintenance perennials that won’t burn or wither away in full sun.

-Afterall, not every yard or garden has shady areas that can protect flowers from scorching temperatures.
-Luckily for us, there is a long list of full-sun perennials that are both beautiful and easy to maintain!
+Luckily for us, there are plenty of full-sun perennials that are both beautiful and easy to maintain!

 3. Baptisia Australis Perennial aka False Indigo